dravinflores/smdt/documentation/db.md

-from sMDT import tube, db                                     #import the relevant modules from sMDT.data import tension tubes = db.db()                                                #make the database object dbman = db.db_manager()                                        #make the db manager object.
+from sMDT import tube, db                                     #import the relevant modules from sMDT.data import tension tubes = db.db()                                                #make the database object dbman = db.db_manager(testing=True)                                        #make the db manager object.
 NOT NEEDED IF ON THE REAL LAB SYSTEM OR ANY OUTSIDE THE TEST ENVIRONMENT, WILL BE RAN BY THE DATABASE MANAGER PROGRAM tube1 = tube.Tube()                                            #instantiate tubes tube2 = tube.Tube() tube1.m_tube_id = "MSU0000001"                                 #make them both have them same ID